 - Streamline how they manage classes.
-The platform integrates with Google's other tools like Docs, Drive, and Calendar, so there are lots of built-in "shortcuts" for classroom-management tasks.
-For example, if you post an assignment with a due date, it's automatically added to the class calendar for your students to see.
+The platform integrates with Google's other tools like Docs, Drive, Forms, Meet, and Calendar, so there are many built-in "shortcuts" for classroom-management tasks.
+For example, if you post an assignment with a due date, it's automatically added to your students' class calendar for them to see.

 - Digitally organize, distribute, and collect assignments, course materials (think: videos, websites, PDFs, and more), and student work.
-Teachers can also post an assignment to multiple classes or modify and reuse assignments from year to year.
+Teachers also can post an assignment to multiple classes or modify and reuse assignments from year to year.
 If your students have regular access to devices, Google Classroom can help you avoid some trips to the photocopier and cut down on some of the paper shuffling that comes with teaching and learning.

 - Communicate with students about their classwork.
 You can use the platform to post announcements and reminders about assignments, and it's easy to see who has or hasn't completed their work.
 You can also check in with individual students privately, answer their questions, and offer support.

 - Give students timely feedback on their assignments and assessments.
 Within Google Classroom, it's possible to use Google Forms to create and share quizzes that are automatically graded as students turn them in.
-You'll not only spend less time grading, but your students will get instant feedback on their work.
+You'll not only spend less time grading, but also your students will get instant feedback on their work.
 Teachers can view individual and class data within Forms or an automatically generated Google Sheet.

-Google Classroom also makes it easier to customize assignments for individual students or for small groups.
-This means teachers can give modified or differing assignments to certain students or groups in a class.
+Google Classroom makes it easy to customize assignments for individual students or small groups.
+Teachers can give modified or differing assignments to specific students or groups in a class.
 You also have the option to check in with a student privately to see whether they have questions or need extra help.
-The option to do all of this online could make teachers' efforts at differentiation less conspicuous to the class, so students won't feel singled out in the way that they might with other types of in-person differentiation.
+An online differentiation strategy like this can make your efforts less conspicuous to the class, so students won't feel singled out in the way that they might with other types of in-person differentiation.

 With or without a tool like Google Classroom, differentiation is always going to be a matter of creative problem-solving, and there's no one or "right" way to do it.
 Luckily, lots of teachers share their tips, tricks, and creative solutions online.
 Here's an example of how one teacher uses Google Classroom to meet students at their levels.

 Google Classroom has options for teachers to send out updates about students' classwork, but it doesn't offer the level of communication you'll find in tools like Seesaw, ClassDojo, or Remind.
 Google refers to parents and families as "guardians" who can opt in to receive email summaries about missing work, upcoming work, and other class activity.
-It doesn't, however, include features for direct messaging with families or allow families to comment on their children's work.
+However, it doesn't include direct-messaging features for families or allow families to comment on their children's work.

 To make learning with digital content more dynamic for students, consider mixing up the types of resources you share with them in Google Classroom.
-In addition to G Suite tools like Google Docs and Google Slides, teachers and students can share other types of media, including images, links to websites, YouTube videos, and screencasts.
+In addition to Google Workspace tools like Docs and Slides, teachers and students can share other types of media, including images, links to websites, YouTube videos, and screencasts.
 Some teachers even give students a variety of options for submitting their work within Google Classroom.
 For example, you might offer students the choice to respond to a reading assignment with a comment, video clip, or drawing that shows their thinking (see our section on differentiation above).